congiuluc/GitHub-Copilot-Extension-Demo/src/app/README.md

 This is an agent-based [GitHub Copilot Extension](https://docs.github.com/en/copilot/using-github-copilot/using-extensions-to-integrate-external-tools-with-copilot-chat)

 >[!NOTE]
-> Copilot Extensions are in public preview and GitHub Models are in limited public preview.
+> Copilot Extensions are in public preview.
 They may be subject to change.

 ## What it can do